MikkelVembye/POMADE/README.md

 <img src="man/figures/README-example7-1.png" width="100%" />

-### Color-blind friendly plot
+### Traffic light color palettes

-The above type of plot can also be made with a gray-scaled color-blind friendly palatte by setting `color_blind = TRUE`, as done in the example below.
-In this regard, white indicates the expected scenario, light gray indicates other plausible scenarios, and dark gray indicates other, even less likely scenarios.
+The above type of plot can also be made with a grey-scale palette, which may be preferable for viewers with color blindness, by setting `traffic_light_palette = "greyscale"`.
+With this palette, white indicates the expected scenario, light gray indicates other plausible scenarios, and dark gray indicates other, even less likely scenarios.

 ``` r
 plot_MADE(